Return to Our School

 Virginia always strives to achieve her best in her learning and has high aspirations for what she can achieve.
 This has been exemplified through her enthusiasm for our monthly TTRockstars battle, where she has not only placed first in her house but in the whole school!

 She takes great pride in her achievement but is not boastful; she encourages and inspires her peers to join in and compete with her too.
-Well done to Virginia for receiving the award on 28th January 2022.
+Well done Virginia!

-Matthew in Year 2 has been an inspiration to his peers over the last term and has been presented with the 16th January 2022 Manland Award.
+Matthew in Year 2 has been an inspiration to his peers over the last term.

 He always pushes himself to achieve in class and went ‘above and beyond’ leading up to Christmas, where he offered to teach us to write Chinese characters and even brought in resources to help us learn!